eng-mohamed-ibrahem/better_one/README.md

   * Search for tasks by status
   * Search for tasks by date
   * Search for tasks by time
-  * Search for tasks by priority
   * Search for tasks by title or description
 * Settings for theme:
-  * Change to light, dark or system theme
+  * Change to light, dark theme
-* Settings for language:
-  * Change to English or Arabic
 * Login using Firebase:
   * Login with Google account
   * Save user data in Cloud Firestore